 But back to our menu…

 We began with a cocktail called Yangtze at the Straits bar, where all the signature cocktails contain champagne as a perfect pre-dinner drink!
 This one also contained tequila, yuzu sake, lime and homemade cucumber and holy basil syrup, which all combined to cleanse the palate and prepare us for the Asian flavours that were to come.
-Louisa showed us to our table, where we were served by the delightful Manuel and sommelier Elias (ask to see the champagne wall!).
+Louisa showed us to our table, where we were served by the delightful Manuel and sommelier Elias (ask to see the champagne wall – we’re big champagne fans at BBB!).
 Having started with champagne it seemed churlish to refuse more, and we welcomed the suggestion of a Perrier Jouet Blanc de Blancs, which was creamy, yet clean and refreshing.

 Ever the gluttons, we selected a few starters from the menu, including signature Mapo salmon with minced prawn and Sichuan spices, duck rolls with hoisin sauce and Signature chicken satay.
 The salmon was slightly spicy (we were warned it was very hot, but we are big spice fans!) and the kitchen were able to serve the prawn sauce separately to accommodate allergies.
 The duck rolls were simply some of the best I’ve ever eaten, on account of the tender meat to crisp filo pastry ratio, and, as a woman with South Asian heritage, I can tell you that the satay sauce was pretty spot on too.
 The accompanying wine was Chinese and an immediate favourite: a Kanaan Riesling 2018 from Ningxia.
 The zesty citrus flavours were combined with floral notes and a hint of petrol on the nose, but it was a good match for the food.

-For the main, we tried to be more restrained, ordering a single portion of the soft shell crab, carefully debating which of the two flavours to opt for, and the baked cod, alongside a single portion of steamed rice, pak choi with red chili butter and broccoli with garlic and ginger.
+For the main, we tried to be more restrained (despite knowing that dining and residing at Pan Pacific London meant that we only had to roll to the lift…).
+We ended up ordering a single portion of the soft shell crab, carefully debating which of the two flavours to opt for, and the baked cod, alongside a single portion of steamed rice, pak choi with red chili butter and broccoli with garlic and ginger.
 When it arrived, however, we were presented with a steaming bowl of both flavours of the soft shell crab, and a plate of deep fried mantou bread (it’s on the menu, but we weren’t expecting a plate of hot rolls!).
 Comparing the chilli and the black pepper sauces, we both felt that the black pepper was the better choice, being less sweet and more robust, although we made a good effort at finishing both plates.
 The baked black cod was another highlight, meaty and flaking perfectly, served in a rich lobster velouté, with fresh pea sprouts and crunchy parsnip crisps scattered on top.
 The next wine was Chinese too, a Chateau Changyu Moser XV Cabernet Sauvignon 2019, and while it might have been a little powerful for some the dishes, I enjoyed it very much and would happily drink it by itself too!

 We finished the dinner with desserts called Chocolate and Mandarin.
 Chocolate was no understatement; it featured spheres of dense chocolate mousse (created specifically for Pan Pacific London with Valrhona 67%), brownies, hazelnut praline and soursop sorbet, all presented on a glass tray overflowing with dry ice.
 Mandarin was similarly visually striking, a sphere of mandarin mousse and sponge, as bright orange as the fruit itself, served with black sesame ice cream.
 The wine pairing, a Royal Tokaji of five puttonyos was light and balanced, the fruit flavours sweet but not overpowering.
 We stopped in at the downstairs bar Ginger Lily (the third bar, Silverleaf is over the road at Devonshire House) for a nightcap before heading back to the room and were pleased to find the kind of sultry cocktail bar that will quickly become a destination in itself.